 Now you get to upload your covers and interiors.

-You now have the covers created, an interior from the free interior wizard, and the automation software set up.
+You now have the covers created, an interior from the free interior wizard, and the Book Bolt Lister set up.
 You are ready to click a button and go on with your day!

-Once you are in the KDP dashboard, click on the new button to start uploading from the bolt auto uploader!
+Once you are in the KDP dashboard, click on the new paperback button in the left hand menu.

 Wrapping It Up

 Just like that you can hop onto selling journals, notebooks and other low content books on Amazon KDP without ANY additional work.
 If you have a large library of design files and are thinking about getting onto KDP, these tools and process will save you literally hundreds of hours with a few clicks of the mouse.

 There is no excuse to why you have not started adding another stream of revenue to your business so make sure to hop on it!

 This is a massive game changer!
 I’ve been hesitating from getting into this method for a long time now, because I have so many things on my plate at any one time.
 Not to mention… SO MANY PIECES OF ART!!!
 Where to start?

 But now… well… my excuses are sounding hollow, even to my own ears! 😉

 This is great.
 Thank you, thank you, thank you.
 You’ve just earned more good karma, Neil!